-While early spring in Montreal, Toronto, and most parts of Canada remains frigid, Vancouver's weather in March continues to warm up each day and is especially mild compared to the rest of the country.
+While early spring in Montreal, Toronto, and most of Canada is a continuation of winter's frigid conditions, Vancouver's weather in March continues to warm up each day and is especially mild compared to the rest of the country.

 You will find spring blossoms in bloom, and cherry blossom festivals beginning to take place.
 This month, like so many other in Vancouver, has plenty of precipitation.
 You should be prepared for a storm on any given day, but don't let it discourage you.
 There's plenty to do in Vancouver in March, even on the rainiest days.

 The temperatures in March are typically mild, usually staying between 40 degrees Fahrenheit and 50 degrees Fahrenheit (4 degrees Celsius and 10 degrees Celsius), though temperatures have dropped as low as 16 degrees Fahrenheit (-9 degrees Celsius).
 While Vancouver is relatively warm compared to the rest of the country, March is a wet month; more than half the days this month will see some rainfall.

 Leave the heavy duty winter wear at home and pack warm, waterproof clothing instead.
 Sweaters, sweatshirts, and light jackets are a good bet, and because of the rain, you will need rain boots, a raincoat, and an umbrella.

 You will also want to bring T-shirts, shorts, a hat, and light, sun-protective clothing for warmer days, along with at least one pair of closed-toe shoes and sandals.

 March Events in Vancouver